 Bottled Water – Unbeknownst to most consumers, about 40% of all bottled water is tap water.
 (Nestle has recently been sued with claims of misleading consumers.)
 So not only do you need to worry about all of the above factors from the tap, but you also need to consider the toxic plastic bottle the water has been stored in.
 Ugh.
 We have to read the fine print and look for sources.
 Best bets are “Spring” or “Spring Mountain Water” with the source labeled clearly on the container.
 If it states, “municipal source,” forget about it.
 You are better off getting a glass form the tap and allowing it to sit for 30 minutes to 1 hour.
 It will naturally evaporate off many of the toxic DBPs, making it safer to drink.
 (You still get the pharmaceuticals, fluoride, etc though.)

 Next, look for how its been treated.
 You want reverse osmosis at a minimum.
 Reverse osmosis systems remove most chlorine, inorganic, and organic contaminants as well as about 80% of fluoride and DBPs.
 Carbon filtration is another good layer of protection.
 Only use plastic bottled water in extenuating circumstances or if you have a brand in particular you use for health reasons.
 I have one I consume daily with my workout, guaranteed to be free of arsenic, DBP, chlorine, fluoride, MTBE, chromium 6, and the most difficult, trace pharmaceuticals.
-When you do have to grab a bottle, make sure it has been stored out of the heat, preferably at 37 degrees, and you properly recycle it.
-Never throw plastic in the regular garbage bin.
+Note that with most RO water, unless minerals are added back, the filtering process also removes vital minerals.
+Make sure you add some back into your diet for peoper balance.
+Taking a good manesium supplement is advised.

 Distilled Water – Another item to avoid is distilled water, as it has been boiled, which takes out the beneficial minerals and can be harmful to your health if consumed repeatedly.
 It is also very acidic.
 Save it for your iron.